citp/privacy-policy-historical/y/yo/you/youclubvideo.com.md

 The term Website refers to all the documents, contents, and information offered at the same internet address, under which the operations of the aforementioned materials and these Terms and Conditions are made available.
 The term Website also includes all its sub-directories and sub-pages.

-This document is the Privacy Statement for using the Operator’s Website.
+This document is the Privacy Statement for using the Operator's Website.
 The Operator dedicated himself to respect and to protect your privacy and to use any personal information gather on this Website only in accordance with the current Data Protection Laws and Regulations.

 **What is considered personal data?**